sumukh221b/PanOrbit-Assignment/README.md

 On selecting an account, user directed to the profile page

-## Profile page must consists of following elements.
+## Profile page consists of following elements.
 1. Profile Details Screen
 2. Posts Details Screen
 3. Gallery Screen